jrevels/MixedModeBroadcastAD.jl/README.md

 ## CUDA support

-For this code to work with CUDAnative, some external changes are required.
+For this code to work with CUDAnative, appropriate differentiation rules need to be added to `DiffRules/src/rules.jl`:

-1. Differentiation rules for CUDAnative intrinsics

-Add the following to `DiffRules/src/rules.jl`:

 ```julia
 @define_diffrule CUDAnative.log(x) = :(  CUDAnative.inv($x) )